 Mediation is often effective, but results cannot be promised or guaranteed.
 For example, conflict is an inevitable part of our lives, and there are many ways of dealing with it.
 Mediation is based on the principle of self-determination and offers the opportunity for a result that is satisfying to you.
 Unlike a court that reaches a decision for parties, a mediator helps parties reach their own decision.
 Ultimately, it is up to you to determine what agreement will satisfy your needs.
 We welcome mediating the most difficult cases.
 Nevertheless, a party may choose to leave the mediation dialogue before a satisfying agreement can be reached.

 Certified mediators refrain from promises and guarantees of results between conflicting parties.
 While mediation provides an excellent opportunity to resolve conflict, please understand that Brown Resolution PLLC and James Fearon Brown cannot make any guarantees or promises about a result or outcome of mediation.
 Even though mediation is often found to be effective in the resolution of disputes, please do not interpret any of our provided information or advertising as a promise or guarantee that a certain result or outcome will occur through mediation.
-This website may be considered advertising under rules of professional conduct, and prior successes are not guarantees of future outcomes.

 Comments on Blog Posts May Be Edited